zphang/bert_on_stilts/README.md

 ## FAQ

-> What does STILTs stand for?
+> Q: What does STILTs stand for?

 STILTs stand for ***S**upplementary **T**raining on **I**ntermediate **L**abeled-data **T**asks*.

-> That's it?
+> Q: That's it?
 You finetune on one task, then finetune on another?

 Yes—in some sense, this is the simplest possible approach to pretrain/multi-task-train on another task.
 We do not perform multi-task training or balancing of multi-task losses, any additional hyperparameter search, early stopping or any other modification to the training procedure.
 We simply apply the standard BERT training procedure *twice*.